g-poulos/C-imple_Compiler/README.txt

     - 'intermediate': Complete and small programs that where used to test the generated quads after the compilation.
 This folder also contains a sub-folder with the expected output of each test.
     - 'symbol_table': Programs from the course material to test the symbol table.
+Its functionality was also confirmed with programs from the other test directories.
     - 'c_convertable': Programs that can be compiled and converted to C. The .c file can then be also compiled and run.
 All programs expect an input from the user.